fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 Somewhat surprisingly, both under- and over-weight people face similar issues:

-1. Their digestion is failing to nourish and support the body, which can cause body fluids to accumulate
+1. Their digestion is failing to nourish and support the body, which can encourage body fluids to accumulate.

-2. Their microbiome is unbalanced and weakens digestive function, and it’s known faecal transplants of healthy microbiomes successfully treat both underweight and overweight conditions xvixvii
+2. Their microbiomes are unbalanced, weakening digestive function and disrupting nutrition and hormonal balance.
+Unappealing but true, faecal transplants of healthy microbiomes successfully treat both underweight and overweight conditions. xvixvii

-Long-lasting weight change is impossible without lifestyle changes, or any weight lost or gained will revert to “what was normal” quickly as any weight change needs to be maintained for a year to become the “new norm”.
+Long-lasting weight change is impossible without lifestyle changes, or any weight lost or gained will revert to “what was normal” quickly, as weight changes need to be maintained for a year to become the “norm”.
 Achieving a healthy weight has to focus on strengthening digestion in a gradual and sustained way.

 Crash dieting